All Episodes

 It's a terrible idea.

-You talk about supply chains and weights and scarcity and then higher prices in that than just a downward spiral it gets into.
+You talk about supply chains and weights and scarcity and then higher prices and just a downward spiral it gets into.

-So you got this this intramural, you know, cold war among the Democrats, but also between Joe and Kamala.
+So you got this intramural Cold War among the Democrats, but also between Joe and Kamala.

 You've got the progressive caucus or the squad.

-Uh they're saying that if they cut a penny out of what is now, I guess agreed to what was passed in the House last week, that in fact they they're likely to oppose it.
+They're saying that if they cut a penny out of what is now, I guess, agreed to, what was passed in the House last week, that in fact they're likely to oppose it.

 She's done nothing for the border.

-She does uh she embarrasses herself abroad with a phony French accent.
+She embarrasses herself abroad with a phony French accent.

-I don't think there's any rehabilitation here efforts that are gonna work.
+I don't think there's any rehabilitation here efforts that are going to work.

-Yeah, I I mean it's it's it's hard to see how there is.
+Yeah, I mean, it's hard to see how there is.

-Uh I think we're gonna win next year.
+I think we're going to win next year.

 I mean, the left got everything they wanted in the House of Representatives.

-They got that that first infrastructure bill, they got all the spending they wanted in the second bill.
+They got all the spending they wanted in the second bill.

 It's the left using government, weaponizing government to come after people they disagree with.

-It's the left's attack on the first amendment.
+It's the left attack on the First Amendment.

 I mean, that is frightening stuff.

-So uh there's squabbles going on over there, but we should all understand it's controlled.
+So there's squabbles going on over there, but we should all understand it's controlled.

-The Democratic compar uh party is controlled by the radical left who are out to weaponize government and fundamentally change the country.
+The Democratic Party is controlled by the radical left who are out to weaponize government and fundamentally change the country.

 And that's why what you do every day is so darn important.